gjhenrique/rpi_stuff/README.md

 In short, avoid transcoding and invest in an adequate device that supports the most used video and audio codecs.

+### Emby

+Jellyfin doesn't provide a nearly feature complete Android TV app as Emby.
+The viewing experience is much smoother, though.

 ## Related
-- [Demo app](./app): A sample playbook pointing to latest tag.
-It's the recommended way to configure your own servers.
+- [My usage of these roles](./app): Playbook pointing to these roles and encrypting secrets with `ansible-vault`.
+Feel free to use it
 - [Torrent role](./roles/torrent): Manual steps required to have a functioning infrastructure
-- [Private Configuration](https://github.com/gjhenrique/rpi_stuff_private): The repo I'm using to control my Raspberry Pi.
-The secrets are encrypted with ansible vault.
-- [telegram-bot-torrents](https://github.com/gjhenrique/telegram-bot-torrents): Bot written in rust to search torrents in Jackett and upload them to Transmission
+- [telegram-bot-torrents](https://github.com/gjhenrique/telegram-bot-torrents): Telegram bot to search torrents in Jackett and to upload them to Transmission

-## Roadmap
-- [ ] molecule-libvirt to test ARM "computers" with qemu/KVM.
-Graviton 2 in AWS doesn't support nested virtualization.
-So, emulating from x86 to ARM is unfeasible.
-We need to wait for the newer Graviton 3 or use the expensive AWS bare metal ARM-based instances.
-Another alternative is to use a raspberry pi 4B to test it.
-Open to ideas on this one.
-- [ ] pihole
-- [ ] Backup settings and documents to cloud with rclone